BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-accessibility.md

 ## Promoting Persistence: Can Computer Science Career and Technical Education Courses Support Educational Advancement for Students with Learning Disabilities?

-The research study conducted by Plasman et al. explores the potential of computer science career and technical education (CTE) courses to support the educational advancement of students with learning disabilities[^4].
+The research study conducted by Plasman et al. explores the potential of computer science career and technical education (CTE) courses to support the educational advancement of students with learning disabilities.
 The study investigates the experiences of students and educators and highlights strategies that can foster persistence and success for students with disabilities in CS education.

 CS educators can consider the following strategies based on the study's findings: